 Director: Howard Hawks

-Starring: Jane Russell, Marilyn Monroe, Charles Coburn, Elliot Reid, Tommy Noonan, Geroge Winslow, Marcel Dalio
+Starring: Jane Russell, Marilyn Monroe, Charles Coburn, Elliott Reid, Tommy Noonan, Geroge Winslow, Marcel Dalio

 Our Rating: 8